mvervoort/Azure-ManagedIdentity-demo-FunctionApp/README.md

 # Azure ManagedIdentity demo using a Azure Functions

-This is a simple demo to show how to use Azure ManagedIdentity in a Azure Function to access an Azure Storage Account.
+This is a simple demo to show how to use Azure ManagedIdentity in an Azure Function to access an Azure Storage Account.

 It will show the use of: